-Symptoms of irritable bowel syndrome (IBS) are similar to the symptoms of a wide variety of abdominal problems, some of which can be very serious.
-Because different conditions require different treatments, it's vital to seek out the correct diagnosis.
-There is no single definitive test to diagnose IBS, so other conditions must be ruled out before treatment can be started.
+It’s important to be diagnosed correctly because different conditions require different treatments.
+There’s no single definitive test to diagnose IBS, so other conditions must be ruled out before treatment can be started.

 - change in bowel habits